US STOCKS-Energy leads Wall St rebound; S&P has best day since Dec

 The S&P energy sector shot up 4.5 percent, its best percentage gain since late August.

-Shares of Exxon Mobil surged 4.6 percent, also the biggest percentage gain since late August, to $79.12, while Chevron jumped 5.1 percent to $85.47, among the biggest boosts to the Dow and the S&P 500.
+Shares of Exxon Mobil surged 4.6 percent to $79.12 while Chevron jumped 5.1 percent to $85.47, among the biggest boosts to the Dow and S&P 500.
 U.S. and Brent oil prices ended more than 2 percent higher.

 Also rebounding were biotechs, with the Nasdaq Biotech Index ending up 4.0 percent.